epics-base/pvxs/documentation/server.rst

     Sets `pvxs::server::Config::udp_port`

 EPICS_PVAS_IGNORE_ADDR_LIST
-    Space seperated list of addresses with optional port.
+    Space separated list of addresses with optional port.
     Port zero is treated as a wildcard to match any port.
     UDP traffic from matched addresses will be ignored with no further processing.